Neville-Loh/neville-loh/README.md

 ### Hi there.
-I am Neville, currently studying at University at Auckland.
+I am Neville, currently studying at University of Auckland.

 #### Check out some of my projects at my [Portfolio](http://neville-loh.github.io).
 #### You can reach me at [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/neville-loh/)